praatibhsurana/praatibhsurana/README.md

 - 🌱 I’m currently learning Reinforcement Learning
 - 🤔 I’m looking for help with handwriting recognition and RL
 - 📫 How to reach me : Mail me at praatibhsurana@gmail.com or tweet me @PraatibhS
 - ⚡ Fun fact : I own a podcast called "Just Baatein".
-You've made it this far, might as well check my podcast out and perhaps give me a follow 😄
+You've made it this far, might as well check my podcast out and perhaps give me a follow!
+Click here :  https://linktr.ee/justbaatein 😄
 - 😄 Pronouns : He/Him

 <!--